wincle626/Hikey970_Linux_Installation/README.md

         device[0xcdbcaf0]: AVAILABLE: 1
         device[0xcdbcaf0]: COMPILER_AVAILABLE: 1

-7. Switching from Netplan to NetworkManager make it slightly better.
+7.Switching from Netplan to NetworkManager make it slightly better.
 Then you need to update the /etc/network/interface with following content:

         auto lo